NetScout-Go/NetTool/README.md

 ## Plugin System

-NetScout-Pi uses a modular plugin system that makes it easy to add new diagnostic tools.
+NetTool uses a modular plugin system that makes it easy to add new diagnostic tools.
 Plugins are now organized into categories for easier navigation through an accordion menu in the sidebar.
 Each plugin consists of:

 1. A **plugin.json** file defining metadata and parameters
 2. A **plugin.go** file implementing the plugin's functionality